apache/couchdb-documentation/src/intro/api.rst

 common pitfalls.

 We start out by revisiting the basic operations we ran in the previous document :ref:`intro/tour`, looking behind the scenes.
-We also show what Futon needs to do behind its user interface to give us the nice features we saw earlier.
+We also show what Fauxton needs to do behind its user interface to give us the nice features we saw earlier.

 This document is both an introduction to the core CouchDB API as well as a